-Applications to the Fiscal Year 2021 (FY21) Peer Reviewed Orthopaedic Research Program (PRORP) are being solicited for the Defense Health Agency (DHA) J9, Research and Development Directorate, by the U.S. Army Medical Research Acquisition Activity (USAMRAA) using delegated authority provided by United States Code, Title 10, Section 2358 (10 USC 2358).
-As directed by the Office of the Assistant Secretary of Defense for Health Affairs (OASD[HA]), the DHA manages the Defense Health Program (DHP) Research, Development, Test, and Evaluation (RDT&E) appropriation.
-The execution management agent for this program announcement is the Congressionally Directed Medical Research Programs (CDMRP).
+Applications to the Fiscal Year 2022 (FY22) Peer Reviewed Orthopaedic Research Program (PRORP) are being solicited by the U.S. Army Medical Research Acquisition Activity (USAMRAA) using delegated authority provided by United States Code, Title 10, Section 2358 (10 USC 2358).
+The execution management agent for this program announcement is the Congressionally Directed Medical Research Programs (CDMRP) at the U.S. Army Medical Research and Development Command (USAMRDC).
 The PRORP was initiated in 2009 to provide support for research of exceptional scientific merit focused on optimizing recovery and restoration of function for military personnel with orthopaedic injuries sustained in combat or combat-related duties.
-Appropriations for the PRORP from FY09 through FY20 totaled \$428.5 million (M).
-The FY21 appropriation is \$30M.
+Appropriations for the PRORP from FY09 through FY21 totaled \$458.5 million (M).
+The FY22 appropriation is \$30M.

-The FY21 PRORP challenges the scientific community to address the most significant gaps in care for the leading burden of injury and for facilitating return to duty.
-The program intends to support high-impact and clinically relevant research to advance optimal treatment and rehabilitation from musculoskeletal injuries (excluding spinal cord injuries) sustained during combat, combat-related activities, and non-battle injuries that impact unit readiness and the ability to return to duty/work.
+The FY22 PRORP challenges the scientific community to address the most significant gaps in care for the leading burden of injury and for facilitating return to duty.
+The program intends to support high-impact and clinically relevant research to advance the optimal treatment and rehabilitation from musculoskeletal injuries (excluding spinal cord injuries) sustained during combat, combat-related activities, and non-battle injuries that impact unit readiness and the ability to return to duty/work.
 It is expected that research findings would also benefit the general population.
-Applications involving multidisciplinary collaborations among academia, industry, the military Services, the Department of Veterans Affairs (VA), and/or other federal agencies are highly encouraged.
+Applications involving multidisciplinary collaborations among academia, industry, the military Services, the U.S. Department of Veterans Affairs (VA), and/or other federal agencies are highly encouraged.